 - Offers expire at 2pm, so you have until then to accept or reject the offer through ERAS.
 Once you accept an offer through ERAS you enter into a binding agreement with the program.
 If you reject an offer you will not receive another offer from that program.
 You will receive an email from the NRMP regarding your offer acceptance.
 Please keep a copy of the email for your records.

-- If you have not been offered a position at noon, you can add new applications (up to 10 in this second round) if you would like, but we strongly suggest that you wait until the updated, unfilled program list comes out.
+- If you have not been offered a position at noon, you can add new applications (up to 10 in this second round) if you would like, after the updated, unfilled program list comes out.

 Thursday of Match Week